House finch: Distribution and habitat

 House finches are mainly permanent residents throughout their range; some birds migrate to the south, with adult females moving longer distances than males.
 Their breeding habitat is urban and suburban areas across North America, as well as various semi-open areas in the west from southern Canada to the Mexican state of Oaxaca; the population in central Chiapas may be descended from escaped cagebirds.
 Analyses of nest records from house finches in California spanning more than a century found that egg‐laying occurred significantly earlier in warmer springs.

 Originally only a resident of Mexico and the southwestern United States, house finches were introduced to eastern North America in the 1940s.
 The birds were sold illegally in New York City as "Hollywood finches", a marketing artifice.
 To avoid prosecution under the Migratory Bird Treaty Act of 1918, vendors and owners released the birds.
 They have since become naturalized; in largely unforested land across the eastern U.S. they have displaced the native purple finch and even the non-native house sparrow.
-Sometime in the 19th century, they were introduced to Hawaiʻi and are now found on all its major islands except Niʻihau and Kahoʻolawe.
+In the 19th century, they were introduced to Hawaiʻi, with the first birds being released in O'ahu at some point before 1870.
+By 1901, house finches had become abundant on all major islands except Niʻihau and Kahoʻolawe.

+The species is labeled as invasive by some organizations.

 According to the Partners in Flight database, there are estimated to be 40 million house finches across North America.

 Instances of naturalization originating in escapes or releases of cage birds have been recorded in Europe, such as in 2020 in Murcia, (Spain).